Winning Criminal HIV Cases

 In 2006, an Australian court found Andre Parenzee guilty of exposing three women to the alleged HIV virus.
 Despite the celebratory noise produced by a small group of pharmaceutical reps in this South African blog, it became clear that Parenzee was convicted not because he was HIV+ but because his attorney didn’t understand how to wage a competent HIV defense.
 I found similar problems with Nushawn “Notorious HIV” Williams (1997), Willie Campbell (2008) and Philippe Padieu (2009).
 In each case, defense lawyers quietly accepted the word of junk scientists.

-HIV research is comprised largely of incoherent gibberish that can only be explained by other virologists who, upon careful review, have more in common with the astrologers of Rome’s geocentric universe than real scientists.
-Once I understood who they were, I started to look at HIV as something akin to a typical drunk driving case.
-When pharmaceutical reps attacked me for my blasphemy, I created the HIV Innocence Group.
-In every case where defense attorneys worked with OMSJ during the past year, all HIV charges have been dismissed by prosecutors.
+HIV research is comprised largely of incoherent gibberish that can only be explained by other virologists who, upon careful review, have more in common with the astrologers who defended Rome’s geocentric universe than real scientists.
+Once I understood who they were, I began to look at HIV as something akin to a typical drunk driving case.
+When pharmaceutical activists attacked me for my blasphemy, I created the HIV Innocence Group.
+In every case where defense attorneys worked with OMSJ since 2009, all HIV charges have been dismissed or aggressively plea-bargained by prosecutors.

 Winning HIV cases does not require a PhD or even a medical degree.
 Except for voir dire and the cross examination of expert witnesses, most criminal HIV defendants can be well-served by an experienced DUI attorney who understands the fundamentals of gas chromatography (GCI): When the equipment requires calibration, how calibration samples and standards are produced and how to question the lab techs and manufacturers who invented and service the devices.
 Furthermore, courts can no longer force defendants to stipulate that tests were competently conducted.